 It used to be on the academy website, but they took it down under Cellino because they associated it with me.
 When he got the hump on with me, they tried to cut off everything to do with me.
 It’s still there in place because, with respect, no-one there has the acumen to put it down.
 It was to be comfortable receiving and playing anywhere on the pitch and to play a structured passing game going through the thirds."

 "I had a call off an agent and had to go down to Elland Road.
 Cellino was there and said, ‘can you take this group of players in the morning?’
-I rang Brian [McDermott] after and said ‘what’s happening’ and he said ‘they’ve sacked me.’
-I was like fucking hell.
+I rang Brian [McDermott] after and said ‘what’s happening?’
+He said ‘they’ve sacked me.’
+Fucking hell.
 I took training Saturday morning before the Huddersfield game.
 It was a mess.
 The players were asking what’s happening and I had to say I didn't know.

 Chairmen at English clubs are usually roast beef and Yorkshire pudding - you never see them.
 But there was this guy who looked like someone who was moving house and had been given two hours to do it.
 Everything was a rush and nothing made sense.
 Brian didn’t come to that Huddersfield game because GFH had advised him not to.
 They scored after about three minutes, through Danny Ward.
-I thought, 'fucking hell, we’re gonna get battered, it can’t get any worse', but then they went in one after another, 5-1.
+I thought, 'fucking hell, we’re gonna get battered, it can’t get any worse', but then they went in one after another and it ended 5-1 to us.
 You can’t call it, can you?